Ecovillages in China: Urbanization

 Multiple factors have contributed to increase interest in sustainable rural development in China.
 In response to the reforms in China of the late 70s and early 80s, the proportion of Chinese people who live in rural areas declined.
 In particular, working-age people left to find higher-paying employment in cities, while children and elderly people remained in rural areas.
-This in turn led to multiple negative impacts on rural communities including abandoned farmland and rural hollowing.
+This, in turn, led to multiple negative impacts on rural communities, including abandoned farmland and rural hollowing.
 Rural hollowing is a process whereby deteriorating structures at the center of a village are gradually abandoned and new structures are constructed at the periphery of the village.
 Ecovillages are seen as a logical step to address these issues while promoting environmental sustainability.

 Climate Change

 Ecovillages can help to play a significant role in ecosystem development and restoration.
-Ecovillages aim to operate on the least amount of negative impact on the environment through the collective efforts of the local peoples’ lifestyle choices and the physical design on the land.
+Ecovillages aim to operate on the least amount of negative impact on the environment through the collective efforts of the local peoples' lifestyle choices and the physical design on the land.
 Not only do they aim to reduce their carbon footprint, but also work to help to restore the local environment.
 These villages help to restore water sources and cycles, the local soil, and the local ecosystem.
 Food system sustainability is also another important aspect of ecovillages.
 A significant portion of the food is grown from the land itself through processes such as permaculture or biodynamic farming.
-Energy systems are also sustainable and utilize power sources such as solar or wind energy, renewable biomass, hydroelectric power and geothermal energy systems.
+Energy systems are also sustainable and utilize power sources such as solar or wind energy, renewable biomass, hydroelectric power, and geothermal energy systems.

 Government Involvement

-In response to the issues of urbanization and climate change, the Chinese government has promoted the formation of ecovillages according to multiple official standards set forth by government agencies including: National Eco-village Construction Standard, National Demonstration Eco-village Construction Indicators, Guide for Construction of Beautiful Countryside, and Evaluation for the Construction of Beautiful Villages (see section below).
+In response to the issues of urbanization and climate change, the Chinese government has promoted the formation of ecovillages according to multiple official standards set forth by government agencies, including: National Eco-village Construction Standard, National Demonstration Eco-village Construction Indicators, Guide for Construction of Beautiful Countryside, and Evaluation for the Construction of Beautiful Villages (see section below).

 These initiatives are in line with the broader economic goals of the Chinese government.
 The Chinese government is steadily moving towards incorporating more environmentally sustainable ideals within their decision and policy making.
-The government’s climate goals, including the most recently approved 14th 5 Year Plan encompassing years 2021 to 2025, seek to focus on the combination of “sustained and healthy economic development” and “obvious improvements in quality and efficiency”.
+The government's climate goals, including the most recently approved 14th 5 Year Plan encompassing years 2021 to 2025, seek to focus on the combination of "sustained and healthy economic development" and "obvious improvements in quality and efficiency".
 The 14th 5 Year Plan also lists two new environmental goals of food and energy security.
 As part of these plans, the government planned to create 8000 new ecovillages.
-Goals of these plans include “rural development and agriculture modernization” as well as rural revitalization more broadly.
+The goals of these plans include "rural development and agriculture modernization" as well as rural revitalization more broadly.

 Multiple slogans related to valuing the natural environment and rural revitalization have been used as part of the justification for ecovillage development.
 The slogan "clear waters and green mountains are as valuable as gold and silver mountains" (Chinese: 綠水青山就是金山银山) was coined by Xi Jinping to promote ecological civilization in 2005.
 It has since been used as justification for the importance of ecovillage development.